 # Anatomy

-element.
-The different components are styled using CSS classes which are defined on the parent element but applied on inner HTML tags.
+Charts are made of several components grouped together.
+The structure is built with a simple HTML <table> element.
+The different components are styled using CSS classes which are defined for the parent element but affect inner HTML elements.

 # Chart Layers